-What might you experiment with in chemistry?
-Classically we think of a mad scientist and lots of bubbling beakers, and yes there are reaction between bases and acids to enjoy!
+What might you experiment within chemistry?
+Classically we think of a mad scientist and lots of bubbling beakers, and yes there is a reaction between bases and acids to enjoy!
 Also, chemistry involves matter, changes, solutions, and the list goes on and on.

 A few quick supplies and you are good to go.
 You can use a pre-made bubble solution or you can make your own homemade bubble solution.
 The recipe is below!

 - Bubble solution

 Mix your ingredients together in a jar or plastic container and you are ready to use.